brianglass/anastasis/files/tues1mc.md

 Ode 4.
 Irmos

-Foreseeing in Spirit, you proclaimed the incarnation of the Word, prophet Avvakoum, as you cried, Â‘When the years draw near you will be recognised; when the moment comes you will be revealedÂ’; glory to your power, O Lord!
+Foreseeing in Spirit, you proclaimed the incarnation of the Word, prophet Avvakoum, as you cried, ‘When the years draw near you will be recognised; when the moment comes you will be revealed’; glory to your power, O Lord!

 ****